 I’ve been a very harsh critic of British Airways in the past (and the airline has deserved it) but I tip my hat to the airline today as it has caught me completely off guard – I didn’t believe for a moment that it would introduce a genuine suite as its new Club World product.

 What do you guys think?
-Anyone really think we’d see a suite unveiled today?
+Did anyone really think we’d see a suite unveiled today?